TensorLink-AI/temporal/README.md

 * **Unparalleled Flexibility:** `temporal`'s modular architecture allows you to mix and match components to create novel transformer architectures with ease.
 * **Deep Customization:** Go beyond simple hyperparameter tuning and control every aspect of your model, from the attention mechanism to the normalization layers.
 * **Research-Ready:** `temporal` is built for experimentation, with a focus on making it easy to implement and test new ideas.
+* **Production-Grade Code:** While built for research, the library is engineered with robust, high-quality components ready for production deployment.
 * **Hugging Face Integration:** Seamlessly share and use your `temporal` models within the Hugging Face ecosystem.

 ## `temporal` vs. The World: A Comparative Look